 Please Click Here to go back to Secondary Windows Main Menu.

-Summit Double Glazing Vertical Secondary Windows are Ideal for Sash Windows, our vertical sliding (VS) panels are slimline and look great.
+SD Glazing Vertical Secondary Windows are Ideal for Sash Windows, our vertical sliding (VS) panels are slimline and look great.
 Our ‘Tilt Back Balanced’ panels tilts in for access to your existing windows and to aid cleaning.
 We also offer a non-tilting version for situations where the tilt is not required - such as schools.
 Our most economical VS is the non-balanced, non-tilting panel.
 Our ‘Heavy Duty’ system can take a double glazed unit for maximum results.

 Vertical sliding units are ideal for treating traditional sash windows.
 They all operate with spring balances which support the weight of the sash in all positions.